Germany and Italy align on EU policy, Britain set for showdown

 The tilt in economic policy and the likely appointment of Juncker highlight a new political balance in Europe that is set to shape the EU’s institutions for the next five years, with the risk of Britain drifting away.

-British Prime Minister David Cameron renewed his promise in parliament to fight to the end against Juncker’s nomination but seems set to be overwhelmingly defeated in an unprecedented summit vote he has demanded.
+British Prime Minister David Cameron renewed his promise in parliament to fight to the end against Juncker’s nomination and seems set to be defeated in an unprecedented summit vote.

-The leaders of Sweden and the Netherlands, who initially shared Cameron’s reservations, both announced they would not block Juncker and a senior German official forecast “a very large, dominant majority” in favor of the appointment.

-The tentative convergence between Italy and Germany points the way towards a German-style “grand coalition” of the center-left and center-right at European level, with Renzi, the young reformer, in the frontline with Merkel.
+The tentative convergence between Italy and Germany points the way towards a German-style “grand coalition” of the centre-left and centre-right at European level, with Renzi, the young reformer, in the frontline with Merkel.

-Renzi, whose center-left party won a resounding victory in European elections last month, boosting his profile on the EU stage, has made budget flexibility a central issue as he searches for ways to kick-start his flaccid economy.
+Renzi, whose centre-left party won a resounding victory in European elections last month, boosting his profile on the EU stage, has made budget flexibility a central issue as he searches for ways to kickstart his flaccid economy.

 “No one is asking to revise the pact but to use the rules to their maximum,” he told la Repubblica newspaper.